XifengGuo/DEC-keras/README.md

 Any **Custom** dataset can be provided as a local path in the datasets.py file.

-4. Run experiment on CUSTOM.
+4. a.
+Run experiment on MNIST.
-`python DEC.py --dataset custom`
+`python DEC.py --dataset mnist`
 or (if there's pretrained autoencoder weights)
 `python DEC.py --dataset custom --ae_weights ae_weights.h5`
+ b.
+Run experiment on CUSTOM dataset.
+`python DEC.py --dataset custom`

 The DEC model will be saved to "results/DEC_model_final.h5".